Skip to main content

 }

-Check that the field has been located on the document
+Check that a field is located on the document

-The rules may be used to fill in the field values, even if the value is not actually printed on the document.
+Rules can also fill in field values, even if the value isn’t printed on the document.
 For example, if several taxes apply, the total tax can be calculated automatically.
 However, some countries require the total tax amount to be printed on the document.
-This script rule checks that for receipts from Germany the total tax is not just calculated but present on the image.
+This script rule checks that for receipts from Germany the total tax is present on the image.
 For other countries, no additional check is needed because the Required field flag is turned on for the total tax field:

 function checkFieldRegion(field) {